junxit/us-congress-bills-112/metadata.md

 - 2012-08-01 — Motion to reconsider laid on the table Agreed to without objection.
 - 2012-08-01 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR 7/31/2012 H5435)
 - 2012-08-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR 7/31/2012 H5435)
+- 2012-08-02 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.